 - K2 Summit Production Client - 1.
 In the tree view select a K2 client, then in the Interfaces list view, identify interfaces as follows: - The SAN K2 client's control interface is a team.
 Modify the control team interface first.
 The control team is comprised of two individual interfaces, one for Control Connection #1 and one for Control Connection # 2.
 Do not modify these two individual interfaces. - For a SAN K2 client on a basic (non-redundant) K2 SAN, identify the iSCSI (non-Redundant) interface.
 After the control team, modify this interface as instructed in this procedure.
 Do not configure any other iSCSI interface, as only one iSCSI interface is used for a basic K2 SAN. - For a SAN K2 client on a redundant K2 SAN, identify the iSCSI (Primary Redundant) interface and the iSCSI (Primary Secondary) interface.
 After the control team, modify these interfaces as instructed in this procedure. - The SAN K2 client has no interface for FTP/streaming.
-All FTP/streaming goes to the K2 Media Server. - 2.
-In the Interfaces list view determine the interface to configure, as follows: - Identify the interface with which SiteConfig is currently communicating, indicated by the green star overlay icon.
+All FTP/streaming goes to the K2 Media Server.

+- 2. In the Interfaces list view determine the interface to configure, as follows: - Identify the interface with which SiteConfig is currently communicating, indicated by the green star overlay icon.
 This should be the control network interface. - Verify that the interface over which SiteConfig is currently communicating is in fact the interface defined for the control network in the system description.
 If this is not the case, you might have the control network cable connected to the wrong interface port.
 The control connection should always be the first port on the motherboard, except when you have a loopback connection. - Configure the control network interface first before configuring any of the other interfaces. - After you have successfully configured the control network interface, return to this step to configure each remaining interface. - 3.
 In the Interfaces list view, check the icon for the interface you are configuring.

 If the icon has a red stop sign overlay, it indicates that current settings and planned settings do not match or that there is some other problem.
 Hover over the icon to read a tooltip with information about the problem.

-For the K2 Summit Production Client, make sure that the device is unlocked in SiteConfig before proceeding.
+NOTE: For the K2 Summit Production Client, make sure that the device is unlocked in SiteConfig before proceeding.
 This disables the write filter.

 4. In the Interfaces list view, right-click the interface you are configuring and select Edit.
 The Managed Network Interface Details dialog box opens.

 - 5. Identify the interface on the discovered device that you are configuring. - Identify Ethernet LAN adapters by their "Description" name.
 This is the Windows connection name.
 SiteConfig reads this name from the device and displays it at the top of this dialog box.
-This is the most accurate way to identify the network adapter on the discovered device that you are configuring. - 6.
-Configure naming settings as follows:
+This is the most accurate way to identify the network adapter on the discovered device that you are configuring.

+6. Configure naming settings as follows:
-Setting For network interface Control Team

-Interface Name The device host name.
+Setting For network interface Control Team Interface Name The device host name.
 Required.

-Set To Default Not recommended

-Setting For network interface Control Team DNS Suffix Allowed, if applicable to the network.
+Set To Default Not recommended DNS Suffix Allowed, if applicable to the network.
 The DNS suffix is added to the interface name.
 Aliases Not allowed Use Interface Name/Aliases in Host Files Unselected is required.
 Since not selected, the default behavior occurs, which is to use the device host name in the hosts file.

 Setting For any network interface of type iSCSI Interface Name "Unused" is recommended.
 Displaying this text here serves as an aid in understanding SAN networks.
 The iSCSI network has no name resolution via the hosts file or otherwise, so the text you enter here is not actually use for name resolution.
-Set To Default Not recommended DNS Suffix Not allowed Aliases Not allowed Use Interface Name/Aliases in Host Files Selected is recommended.
-Since this interface's network has its names excluded from the hosts file, this setting has no affect.
-The interface name is excluded from the hosts file, regardless of settings here.
+Set To Default Not recommended Set To Default DNS Suffix Not recommended Not allowed